 Install Kodi on Smart TV: LG TVs

-Let’s say it clearly – there is no way to run Kodi on WebOS.
-The only way for this to be possible is if Kodi’s developers decide to develop a separate version of Kodi.
+Let’s say this clearly – there is no way to run Kodi on WebOS.
+The only way for this to be possible is if Kodi’s developers decide to develop a separate version of Kodi for WebOS.
 Still, there are many reasons why this won’t happen:

 - Development of Kodi for WebOS means putting a lot of effort into a not-as-attractive option.
 It is true that this OS and Linux share the same basic code but they are drastically different, which is what makes this process complex.